Honors & Awards

 » Tom Osborne Citizenship Team (2017)

 Sophomore Caleb Lightbourn returns for the Huskers in 2017 and is the front-runner to handle the punting chores.
-Lightbourn handled the punting role as a true freshman in 2016, and continued to make progress as the season progressed.
-The 6-3, 230-pounder possesses a strong leg and will look for more consistency during his second season in Lincoln.
+Lightbourn handled the punting role as a true freshman in 2016 and continued to make strides throughout the season.
+The 6-3, 235-pounder possesses a strong leg and will look for more consistency during his second season in Lincoln.

-Lightbourn was expected to redshirt in his first year at Nebraska, but was thrust into duty following the tragic loss of punter Sam Foltz shortly before the start of fall camp.
+Lightbourn was expected to redshirt last year, but was thrust into duty following the tragic death of Sam Foltz shortly before the start of fall camp.

 Lightbourn handled the starting punting duties and played in 12 games.
 He did not see action against Illinois, when the Huskers were not forced to punt.
 Lightbourn averaged 39.7 yards on 65 punts, while downing 21 punts inside the opponent's 20-yard line.
 He also booted 10 punts of at least 50 yards,